Vonage/vonage-video-ios-sdk-samples/README.md

 **Basic Video Renderer** -- This project demonstrates how to use a **custom video renderer** in Swift to display a **black-and-white** version of a `OTPublisher` video stream using the **Vonage Video iOS SDK**

 **Basic Video Capturer** -- This project demonstrates how to make modifications to the **video capturer** in your Vonage application.
 The app uses a custom video capturer to publish random pixels (white noise).
+This example should be run on the iOS device.

 **Client Observability** -- This application demonstrates how to access publisher and subscriber observability features, including sender-side statistics.